Spring 2005 Fellows

 Andrew is also an internationally recognized concert pianist who has given solo tours in Japan and across the United States.
 At Oxford University, he continued his piano performances and worked with the Kigali Public Library Project, an initiative to open the first public library in Rwanda after the genocide.

 Andrew hopes to use his legal education to further the progress of civil rights for LGBT Americans and minority populations more broadly.

 ELIZABETH JOY ROE is an accomplished pianist and a visiting professor in piano at Smith.

-Elizabeth was born in 1981 in Aurora, Illinois to parents of Korean descent.
+Elizabeth was born in Aurora, Illinois to parents of Korean descent.

 Elizabeth has performed as recitalist and concerto soloist throughout the world, at such prestigious venues as the Seoul Arts Center, Salle Cortot in Paris, the Kennedy Center, Lincoln Center's Alice Tully Hall, the 92nd Street Y, Steinway Hall, Symphony Center in Chicago, Carnegie's Zankel Hall, and the World Piano Pedagogy Conference.
 Since winning the grand prize in the IBLA International Piano Competition at the age of 13, she has won and participated in numerous piano competitions including the Van Cliburn.